iyarashii/Miru/README.md

 # Miru
 Miru is a WPF app used to display data from the jikan MyAnimeList API.
 Idea for the app is based on [senpai](http://www.senpai.moe/) a great site that shows airing anime in a neat way.
-For now, it lets you display airing animes from user's MAL watching list.
+It lets you display airing animes from the user's MAL watching list.
+Also it can display list of TV animes from the current season.
-This app displays airing animes for each day of the week in the GMT+1 timezone (more time zone options coming soon).
+This app displays airing animes for each day of the week in the specified timezone.
 It uses EF6 and SQL Server's LocalDB to store the data.
 # Building
 Build the solution with Visual Studio 2019 or newer.
 # Installation guide
-### Follow these steps to install on Windows:
+### Follow these steps to install on Windows 10:

 1.  **Check if you have LocalDB installed on your PC:**
     1. Open Control Panel.